Partitioned data analysis

 # element of num_sites.
 Then we multiply the result by sum(num_sites),

 # which is just a scalar.
-This operation ensures that the mean of
+This operation ensures that the weighted mean

-# partition-specific branch lengths, weighted by the number of sites
+# of partition-specific branch lengths, weighted by the number of sites

 # in each partition, stays equal to the branch lengths we are